 - Wage Loss Benefits (WLBs): Provide compensation for lost wages caused by work-related injuries or illnesses and may include Temporary Total Disability benefits, Permanent Partial Disability benefits, and Specific Loss Benefits.

-- Death Benefits: Provide benefits to dependents of workers who die as the result of injuries sustained on the job or diseases caused by workplace hazards.
+- Death Benefits: Provide benefits to dependents of workers who die as a result of injuries sustained on the job or diseases caused by workplace hazards.

 The Pennsylvania Workers’ Compensation Act establishes legal procedures to resolve your Pennsylvania workers’ comp case: